jessepharrison/jessepharrison.github.io/_pages/about.md

-At CSC, my responsibilities focus on research support, HPC service maintenance and teaching using R. Between 2012 and 2019 I held several postdoc positions involving research into microbial ecology and environmental chemistry.
+At CSC, my responsibilities focus on research support, HPC service maintenance and teaching using R. Between 2012 and 2019 I held several postdoc positions involving research into microbial ecology, astrobiology and environmental chemistry.

 **Brief CV**